CodedRed-Spigot/SafeDrop/README.md

 The SafeDrop configuration file can be found at plugins/SafeDrop/config.yml.
 The file can be edited to customize SafeDrop's messages and settings.

 ## Credits
-SafeDrop was developed by [CodedRed](https://github.com/CodedRedGIT) and is licensed under the [MIT License](https://github.com/CodedRed-Spigot/SafeDrop/blob/master/LICENSE).
+SafeDrop was developed by [CodedRed](https://github.com/CodedRed-Spigot/SafeDrop/blob/master/License).

 ## Support
 For support or assistance with SafeDrop, please contact the developer on the SpigotMC page or by creating an [issue](https://github.com/CodedRed-Spigot/SafeDrop/issues) on the GitHub repository.